suburbanmarine/opaleye/README.md

 Opaleye is a demonstration platform for underwater video acquisition and streaming.
 It has the following primary goals:

  - 4k30 video capture, h.264 encoding, streaming, storage
+ - Remote control over embedded web application by human user
+ - Remote control over software API, eg json-rpc and gRPC, for system integration
  - Local sensor integration (eg, I2C external temperature and pressure)
- - Remote control over software API, eg json-rpc and gRPC
+ - Health monitoring
+ - Operation on 802.3bt POE Gigibit Ethernet tether

 The intention is to form a basis for a "smart node" that can be used as part of a larger autonomous or remote-piloted robotic system.